-- Feel the adrenalin with some mountain biking.
+- Feel the adrenaline with some mountain biking

 - Visiting in winter?
 Put your skis on!

-The lakes that Nelson Lakes National Parks are named after the 2 largest lakes: Lake Rotoiti and Lake Rotoroa.
+The lakes that Nelson Lakes National Parks are named for are the two largest lakes: Lake Rotoiti and Lake Rotoroa.
 This first lake is well known for photos of people jumping off the jetty, but both can be recognised by the mountains that just seem to emerge from the water.

 With great lakes comes great water activities.

 Explore the lakes by passing snow-capped mountains and up to waterfalls, such as Whiskey Falls.
 You can do this by guided boat tours while learning about the cultural and natural history of the area.
 You can also take a sunset cruise to get marvellous photos.

 Don’t want someone telling you what you can and cannot do?
 There is the option to free kayak on Lake Rotoiti and Lake Rotoroa.
 Just paddle and see where you end up.

 Both lakes are also good for brown trout fishing.
 Guides can take you on fishing boats or follow the Angler’s Walk near Lake Rotoiti to find good fishing spots.
 The 1-hour walk starts from the Buller River Bridge.

 Lake Rotoiti Walks

 Lake Rotoiti and its walks are the easiest to access from State Highway 6.
 There is a selection of eight short walks.
 For a super quick walk lasting about 15 minutes, take the Bellbird Walk to see native New Zealand birds starting right next to the main jetty at the Lake Rotoiti car park.